mstream/purescript-json-schema/docs/src/assessing-the-type-of-compatibility-based-on-schemata-differences.md

 ---

-### assessing the type of compatibility based on old and new value of multipleOf being not each other's factors

-In this situation, there are potentially some numbers that are not divisible by neither of multipleOf values.
-Therefore, such a change is not compatible.

-_Input:_

-old and new value of multipleOf being not each other's factors:

-> - JSON schema path: #
->
->   change of multipleOf from 2.0 to 5.0

-_Output:_

-no compatibility:

-> Reasons for breaking the forward compatibility:
->
-> - - schema path: #
->
->     the new multiple constraint of 5.0 is not a factor of the olf multiple constraint of 2.0
->
-> Reasons for breaking the backward compatibility:
->
-> - - schema path: #
->
->     the old multiple constraint of 2.0 is not a factor of the new multiple constraint of 5.0

----

 ### assessing the type of compatibility based on reduction of accepted types

 In this situation, Because less value types than before are accepted,